Gokulr08/Gokulr08/README.md

-Hey, Haii
+Hey, Hi!
-I'm Gokul, and I work at TCS
+I'm Gokul, and I work at TCS.

 Right now, I am coding Data Structures and Algorithms (DSA) on websites like LeetCode, GeeksforGeeks, HackerRank, and CodeChef.
-I'm not a pro yet, but I'm working on it
+I'm not a pro yet, but I'm working on it.

-I am also working on different projects and freelancing on Upwork, taking all type of projects to learn new things and improve.
-I am thinking about becoming a Data Analyst, Data Engineer, or maybe a Software Developer.
+I am also working on different projects and freelancing, taking all types of projects to learn new things and improve.
 I play chess, with a current ELO of 500.
-My short goal is to reach 1000 Soon, I plan to join the TN Chess Association and start playing in tournaments.
-In my free time, I like reading books and want to make a book cupboard in my room.
-I also play badminton and I have just started learning Hindi, both writing and reading.
+My short-term goal is to reach 1000 soon (if you want to play with me, just email me, and I'll send a challenge link).
+Maybe I plan to join the TN Chess Association and start playing in tournaments(not sure)....
+In my free time, I do reading books (i like to keep my cupboard full of books).
+I also play badminton and have just started learning Hindi, both writing and reading.

-Something special about me: I always try to learn something new or stay interested in new things
+Something special about me: I always try to learn something new or stay interested in new things.

 Skills:
 - Python, Java, C